radeonxray/Bowling/README.md

  #### Order of Approach

  * Back to *Java*
+ * Adding *Maven*-framework, in order to easier access external libraries through dependencies
  * GET the data
  * Create objects to contain the data
  * Convert the data to be more easily accessible
  * Manipulate the data
  * Exploration into how to do the calculations
  * Make it possible to POST the data
+ * Commenting code
- * Getting trapped in the creation of the calculations, some good, mostly bad.
+ * Getting trapped in the creation of the calculations
+ * Kept working on the calculations, bloating the Calculations.java-file
+ * Main.java also got semi-bloated
+ * Few stabs at testing with JUNIT
+ * Big clean-up of code, but never enough.

  ##